 - people living in a residential or nursing home

 - the main carers for an elderly or disabled person whose welfare may be at risk if the carer becomes ill

 IMPORTANT INFORMATION FOR PATIENTS

-Patients over 65 or who have diabetes, heart conditions, asthma COPD, chronic kidney disease, chronic liver disease, born between 02/07/13 and 01/09/15, or pregnant are asked to contact the surery to arrange an appointment to get their vaccine.
+Patients aged over 65 or who have diabetes, heart conditions, asthma, COPD, chronic kidney disease, chronic liver disease, born between 02/07/14 and 01/09/16, or pregnant are asked to attend the flu clinic on the dates and times as stated above.
 Thank you.

 For more information on flu immunisation, including background information on the vaccine and how you can get the jab, see Seasonal flu jab.

 RCGP & RPS Joint Statement on Flu Vaccines

 Seasonal Flu guide